Pulmonary hypertension is high blood pressure in the blood vessels that supply the lungs (pulmonary arteries).

 The changes in the pulmonary arteries that lead to pulmonary hypertension can be caused by:

-- problems with the smaller branches of the pulmonary arteries (PAH)
+- various conditions that cause problems with the smaller branches of the pulmonary arteries (PAH)

 - conditions that affect the left side of the heart